networked-aframe/networked-aframe/CONTRIBUTING.md

 1. Create something awesome with networked-aframe
 2. Publish your work to Github (and GitHub pages) so everyone can learn from your work.
-3. Share it on [Slack][slack] on the #projects channel.
+3. Share it on Discord on the #a-frame channel.
-4. Let A-Frame know about it so they can feature it on their blog: [A Week of A-Frame](https://aframe.io/blog/).
+4. Let A-Frame know about it so they can retweet it.
 For this just tweet your project with a small video to @aframevr
 4. For bonus points, write and publish a case study to explain how you built it.

 # Help Your Fellow A-Framers

-## On Slack
+## On Discord

-1. [Invite yourself][slack] to the A-Frame Slack channel.
+1. [Invite yourself][discord] to the WebXR Discord.
-2. Join the #networked-aframe channel
+2. Select the #a-frame channel
 3. Help answer questions that people might have and welcome new people.

 ## On GitHub

-1. Help respond to [newly-filed GitHub issues][issues]
+1. Help respond to [newly-filed GitHub discussions][discussions]

-# Curate and Make Efforts Known

-Every week, the A-Frame team rounds up all the cool stuff happening with A-Frame on their [blog](https://aframe.io/blog).
-If you tweeted about it and added a comment on Slack, there is a good chance for it to be included in the next blog post.

-Also feel free to message us on #networked-aframe channel on [Slack][slack].

 # Spread the Word